 It has been proven from different researches that when scented candles are used, their scent stimulates the mind to create a sensation of calmness and relaxation.

 Different types of scents have different effects.
-For example, some scents are good for lowering anxiety levels while some have the ability to stimulate memory.
+For example, some scented candles good for health lowering anxiety levels while some have the ability to stimulate memory.

-There are a lot of points that we can discuss when it comes to how scented candles affect mental health.
+There are a lot of points that we can discuss when it comes to the mental health benefits of scented candles.
 In this post, we are going to be looking at some of those.

 As we said earlier, certain candles have the capability of lowering stress levels with their aromas.

 When stress levels are lowered, you feel calm and relaxed.
-According to The Flower Pot, some candles have the ability to trigger the production of chemicals such as dopamine and serotonin; both of which are responsible for increasing happiness levels.
+Some candles have the ability to trigger the production of chemicals such as dopamine and serotonin; both of which are responsible for increasing happiness levels.

 Similarly, some candles can work to lower the levels of cortisol (a stress hormone) in the body.